-These Blackened Shrimp Tacos with Lime Crema did not come to play games!
-Tender, succulent shrimp seasoned with a house mix of blackening spices, tangy lime crema, fresh Pico de Gallo and cilantro all wrapped in a warm tortilla...oh yes!
+These flavorful tacos are made with tender, succulent shrimp seasoned with a house mix of blackening spices, tangy lime crema, fresh Pico de Gallo, and cilantro all wrapped in a warm tortilla.

 1 lb. of shrimp, peeled and deveined